JanHenryNystrom/jhn_stdlib/README.md

-Patches are greatly appreciated, but since these libraries reflect my learning process and I have rather peculiar notions of code hygiene I may do extensive rewrites that does not in any diminish the appreciation I feel or indeed [express.]
+Patches are greatly appreciated, but since these libraries reflect my learning process and I have rather peculiar notions of code hygiene I may do extensive rewrites that does not in any way diminish the appreciation I feel or indeed [express.]
 [3]

 For a much nicer history, please [write good commit messages][4].